Skip to main content

 What will you do if your security is breached?

-Alongside a cybersecurity policy, every financial institution should have a well-thought-out incident response plan (IRP).
-This document should provide clear response scenarios for cybersecurity incidents that might happen in your organization.
-A written IRP will serve as a guideline and help direct your security team’s actions in urgent conditions.
+Alongside a strong cybersecurity policy, every financial institution should have a well-thought-out incident response plan (IRP).
+This document should provide clear response scenarios for cybersecurity incidents that could happen in your organization.
+A written IRP will serve as a guideline and help direct your security team’s actions in critical situations.

-An IRP should specify what can be considered a cybersecurity incident and what actions are needed if one occurs, what to do to restore lost data or affected systems, and other possible details that will help you mitigate the consequences of an incident.
-It should also clearly describe the roles within your incident response team and state who to call and notify first in case of an incident.
+An IRP should specify what is considered a cybersecurity incident and what actions must be taken if one occurs, what to do to restore lost data or affected systems, and other possible details that will help you mitigate the consequences of an incident.
+It should also clearly describe the roles within your incident response team and state who to notify first in case of an incident.

 12. Report security incidents in a timely manner